-Home telemonitoring by pharmacists helps control patients' blood pressureMay 10th, 2012 in Health /
+Home telemonitoring by pharmacists helps control patients' blood pressureMay 10, 2012 in Medicine & Health / Health

 Patients receiving telemonitoring along with high blood pressure management support from a pharmacist were more likely to lower their blood pressure than those not receiving extra support, according to research presented at the American Heart Association's Quality of Care and Outcomes Research Scientific Sessions 2012.

 "Patients with high blood pressure visit physicians an average of four times each year, yet blood pressure is controlled in only about half of U.S. patients," said Karen Margolis, M.D., M.P.H., the study's lead author and director of clinical research of HealthPartners Research Foundation in Bloomington, Minn.
 "We looked at how the addition of a pharmacist-led, at-home telemonitoring program might improve patients' blood pressure control."